QinqinAndMacaulayCat/copula_model/docs/report.md

 # Note

-1. We referrenced text book - "Quantitative Risk Management: Concepts, Techniques and Tools" by Alexander J. McNeil, Rüdiger Frey, and Paul Embrechts for the methodology of copula modeling and VaR estimation.
+1. We referenced text book - "Quantitative Risk Management: Concepts, Techniques and Tools" by Alexander J. McNeil, Rüdiger Frey, and Paul Embrechts for the methodology of copula modeling and VaR estimation.
 2. The code is in the zip file.
 We did not put code here because it is too long.